 This programme is carried out four times in a year, once for every term.
 One or two weeks before the actual recycling day, the teacher in-charge of the programme with the assistance of the selected Green ambassadors of certain classes will broadcast the recycling date of the term.
 They would share with the school population what are the expected items that could be recycled and when these should be brought to school.
 These items were of three main types namely newspapers, aluminium cans and plastic bottles.
 The pupils were also reminded to ensure that the recyclable items such as aluminium cans and plastic bottles are thoroughly washed first before being brought to school.
 On the actual recycling day, PSG Volunteers will be at hand to man the recycling points on level one of the school.
-We also have programmes to recycle spectacle frames (Gift of Sight Programme) and used pens (Save That Pen Programme).Points would then be awarded to each class for their effort made in the recycling activity.
+We also have programmes to recycle spectacle frames (Gift of Sight Programme), used pens (Save That Pen Programme); old clothing as well as E-waste.Points would then be awarded to each class for their effort made in the recycling activity.
 At the end of the year, the points collected from all the four recycling days would be collated and one class from each level will be identified as the winner of the recycling activity and the pupils of the winning class would be given token prizes to give recognition to the effort made in recycling.
-We also have programmes to recycle spectacle frames (Gift of Sight Programme) and used pens (Save that Pen Programme).
+For 2017, the school was awarded the Lotus Award, the highest Singapore Green Award possible for all our green and environmental education efforts.

 - Science Recess Activity